sulhimbn/qwen-code/docs/telemetry.md

     - `command` (string)
     - `subcommand` (string, if applicable)

-- `qwen_code.extension_enable`: This event occurs when an extension is enabled
+- `qwen-code.extension_enable`: This event occurs when an extension is enabled
-- `qwen_code.extension_install`: This event occurs when an extension is installed
+- `qwen-code.extension_install`: This event occurs when an extension is installed
   - **Attributes**:
     - `extension_name` (string)
     - `extension_version` (string)
     - `extension_source` (string)
     - `status` (string)
-- `qwen_code.extension_uninstall`: This event occurs when an extension is uninstalled
+- `qwen-code.extension_uninstall`: This event occurs when an extension is uninstalled

 ### Metrics